 Satisfaction surveys give us a valuable basis for decision-making.
 We gain insights into what we do well and what we can do better – in the view of our tenants and customers.
 This enables us to develop ourselves and our services so that we can meet expectations to an even higher degree.

 DEAS works according to a number of quality objectives to measure the satisfaction of customers, tenants and residents, as defined in our quality policy.
-For example, the satisfaction of the boards of the cooperatively-owned and owner-occupied homes we manage must lie at a Net Promoter Score of 60.
 The Net Promotor Score is measured from -100 to +100 and is the ultimate measure of satisfaction and loyalty.
-The annual satisfaction survey of our associations gave a Net Promoter Score of 45 in 2018, at the level of 2017.

 Our initiatives include:

-- Email newsletters that can make everyday life in a property managed by DEAS easier.
-All DEAS tenants have the opportunity to receive our email newsletters, with news, tips and good advice that can make everyday life in the home easier and the tenancy terms easier to understand.
-The email newsletter is published four times a year.
+- E-mail newsletters, which can help to simplify everyday life in a property managed by DEAS.
+All DEAS tenants have the possibility to receive our e-mail newsletters, with news, tips and good advice that can make everyday life in the home easier and the tenancy terms easier to understand.
+The e-mail newsletter is published four times a year.

-- An extensive knowledge bank at deas.dk for e.g. tenants and residents, with a wide range of good advice, guides, explanations and guidelines.
+- An extensive knowledge bank at deas.dk for e.g. tenants and residents, with a wide range of useful advice, explanations, guides and guidelines.

-- Digital self-service solutions at deas.dk.
-Digital self-service makes it easy and convenient for our tenants to communicate with us, ensuring effective case handling services.
-With our e-services, tenants can easily complete and sign a wide range of forms, applications and schedules digitally.
+- Digital self-service solutions at deas.dk, which make it easy and convenient for our tenants to communicate with us, ensuring effective management of cases and services.
+The tenants can also easily complete and sign a wide range of forms, applications and schedules digitally.